-I am convinced that I will be able to excel in your program because of the enormous dedication that I have to geriatrics and hospice and how thrilled I would be by the opportunity to do research in these areas.
+I am convinced I will excel in your program because of my enormous dedication to geriatrics and hospice and how thrilled I would be by the opportunity to research in these areas.
 After completing your FNP Program, my long-term goal is to work in a primary care setting in rural Utah.
-I want to live and work in a small community, such as XXXX, where I can have a home with many acreage and animals.
+I want to live and work in a small community, such as XXXX, where I can have a home with acreage and animals.
 I plan to work with clients that range in age from newborns to the elderly, but I aspire to continue cultivating a particular interest in geriatrics.
-Staying active in my community is also very important to me.
+Staying active in my community is also especially important to me.
 Currently, I volunteer at the Road Home, a homeless shelter.

 I have been in the healthcare field for approximately 25 years.
-I started when I was 16, and I am now 41.
+I started when I was sixteen, and I am now forty-one.
 I have been involved in numerous committees to help improve the nursing process and establish unit guidelines.
 I work to increase awareness of advanced directives concerning organ donation wishes.
-I hope to .share in designing a technology that could be incorporated into state-issued identification.
+I hope to share in designing a technology that could be incorporated into state-issued identification.
 This would enable families to have a record with easy access to the wishes of their loved ones.

 I thank you for considering my application to your program.